deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``seek_video``
 **************

-A browser emits ``seek_video`` events when a user clicks the playback bar or transcript to go to a different point in the video file.
+A browser emits ``seek_video`` events when a user uses the playback bar or back 30 seconds button, or clicks in a transcript, to go to a different point in the video file.

 In addition to the value ``seek_video`` in the ``event_type`` field, the events that the edX mobile app emits include the value